 What Are The Minimum Number Of Hours You Can Intermittent Fast & Still Get Benefits?

 Intermittent fasting (IF) is one of the trendiest eating styles of the moment—and for good reason.
-This approach, also called time-restricted feeding, simply refers to going without food for a certain amount of time, and it can yield a number of impressive results: weight loss, increased fat burn, improved cognitive functioning, reduced inflammation, and potentially even increased longevity.
+This eating approach can yield a number of impressive results: weight loss, increased fat burn, improved cognitive functioning, reduced inflammation, and potentially even increased longevity.

 We asked some leading intermittent fasting experts to weigh in on the topic so you can better tailor your intermittent fasting plan according to your specific goals.

-Fasting's benefits don't kick in at the same time for every person.
+The benefits of fasting don't kick in at the same time for every person.

 Experts agree that your personal habits will play a role in when exactly certain health benefits will kick in.
 "There are very few definites here," says Vincent Pedre, M.D., an integrative physician and gut health expert who frequently recommends intermittent fasting diets to his patients.
 "Where you start seeing those benefits depends on what you eat, how healthy your gut health is, what kind of physical activity you're doing, etc."